Quantcast

 Optometry

-The UC Davis Health System Eye Center’s optometrists are providers who examine, diagnose and treat the visual system on patients of all ages.
-Our optometrists are an integral part of your health care team.
-They are skilled in vision care, contact lens fittings, glasses prescriptions and work closely with our ophthalmologists.
-They examine the structures of the eye to detect and diagnose:
+Our optometrists are an integral part of your healthcare team.
+They are skilled in vision care, contact lens fittings, glasses prescriptions, and work closely with our ophthalmologists.

 • Vision conditions such as nearsightedness, farsightedness, astigmatism and presbyopia